oldschoolgg/obdocs/minions.md

 Click [here](https://i.imgur.com/tOTEqHS.png) for **Smithing** XP rates.

 ## Woodcutting
-You can train woodcutting using `+chop [quantity] <logs>`, for example `+chop 50 willow`.
+You can train Woodcutting using `+chop [quantity] <logs>`, for example `+chop 50 willow`.

-If you have atleast level 61, you can get one of these boosts from owning one of these axes:
+If you have at least level 61, you can get one of these boosts from owning one of these axes:
 * Dragon axe 9%
 * Infernal axe 11%
 * Gilded axe 12%